kalyanpesala17/Nov9_10_Hackathon/Data_Science_Challenge/Readme.md

  - https://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html

 Download the data the 3rd Quarter for the years 2004, 2008, 2012, and 2016.
-Unzip the data files into the "RawData" directory and then execute this script.
+Unzip the data files into the "RawData" directory and then execute the nupyter notebook to get an idea of how to work with the data and conduct analysis.

-From the data you've downloaded from the links above, which attributes (and with what values) correlate the most with prepaid and defaulted mortages for each of the 4 years?
-Is there some attribute that remains significant across all four years?
+Using the data you've downloaded from the links above, identify which attributes (and with what values) correlate the most with prepaid and defaulted mortages for each of the 4 years?
+Is there some attribute that remains significant across all four years of do the highly correlated attributes vary from year to year?

-These are examples of the "risk factors" we're interested in having you find in the data and display in some visually interesting way.
-Do loans in a particular zip code or ones with a range of LTV (loan to value) on the initial house purchase tend to get prepaid or go into default?
-As an example - if you discover lots of prepaid loans in Florida or southern Texas - is it possible those prepaids are the result of insurance companies paying off damaged or destroyed houses?
+Some examples of the "risk factors" that could be relevant include:
+ - Loans in a particular zip code
+ - Loans with ranges of LTV (loan to value) on the initial house purchase
+ - Number of borrowers or rooms in the house

+As an example - if you discover many prepaid loans in Florida or southern Texas - is it possible those prepaids are the result of insurance companies paying off damaged or destroyed houses?

+You may use any tool you like for reporting / visualization including Matplotlib, D3.js, Tableau, etc.

 In addition to downloading the data from the above link you will need to have the following libraries installed in order to run the notebook.
-(In addition to having Jupyter Notebook itself installed).
+(In addition to having Jupyter itself installed).

  - os
  - glob